lvgl/lvgl/docs/details/widgets/span.rst

 The spangroup can be set to one the following modes:

-- :cpp:enumerator:`LV_SPAN_MODE_FIXED` Fixes the object size.
+- :cpp:enumerator:`LV_SPAN_MODE_FIXED` Fixes the Widget size.
-- :cpp:enumerator:`LV_SPAN_MODE_EXPAND` Expand the object size to the text size but stay on a single line.
+- :cpp:enumerator:`LV_SPAN_MODE_EXPAND` Expand the Widget size to the text size but stay on a single line.
-- :cpp:enumerator:`LV_SPAN_MODE_BREAK` Keep width, break the too long lines and auto expand height.
+- :cpp:enumerator:`LV_SPAN_MODE_BREAK` Keep width, break lines that are too long and auto expand height.

-Use the function :cpp:expr:`lv_spangroup_set_mode(spangroup, LV_SPAN_MODE_BREAK)` to set object mode.
+Use the function :cpp:expr:`lv_spangroup_set_mode(spangroup, LV_SPAN_MODE_BREAK)` to set Widget mode.

 Overflow
 --------